Anti VEGF Therapy

 The growth of these new blood vessels is called angiogenesis.

-Vascular endothelial growth factor (VEGF) is secreted by cells that are oxygen deprived and stimulate the growth of these abnormal blood vessels.
+Vascular endothelial growth factor (VEGF) is secreted by cells that are oxygen deprived and stimulates the growth of these abnormal blood vessels.

-1) New blood vessels that are very weak and fragile start to grow in the choroid layer under the retina.
+1) New blood vessels that are very weak and fragile start to grow in the choroid under the retina

-2) Fluid and blood leak from these weak blood vessels
+2) Fluid and blood leak from these weak blood vessels- the fluid around the retina leads to visual distortions and blank spots in one's vision.

 3) Rod and cone cells are damaged by this fluid and blood